nextflow-io/training/docs/hello_nextflow/02_hello_world.md

 }
 ```

+This a very minimal **workflow** definition.
+In a real-world pipeline, the workflow typically contains multiple calls to **processes** connected by **channels**.
+You'll learn how to add more processes and connect them by channels in the course of this training.

-#### 2. Add a comment block above the process to document what it does in plain English
+### 2.2.
+Add a comment block above the process to document what it does

 ```groovy title="hello-world.nf" linenums="1"
 /*